ovpt/server-simulator/README.md

-A customized httpd proxy server Dockerfiles used to forward requests and substitute response to OneView
+A customized httpd proxy server Dockerfiles used to forward requests and substitute response to OneView.

 ```